AdiTiwa/AdiTiwa/README.md

 - 👋 Hi, I’m @AdiTiwa
-- 👀 I’m interested in Gamedeving
+- 👀 I’m interested in Game Development
-- 🌱 I’m currently learning React
+- 🌱 I’m currently developing games with Godot Game Engine
 - 💞️ I’m looking to collaborate on nothing, for the moment.

 <!---